 We invest in certificates of deposit and maintain cash accounts that are denominated in British pounds sterling, Euros and Australian dollars.
-These foreigndenominated certificates of deposit and cash accounts had a balance of \$6.6 million as of July 31, 2014 and \$2.7 million as of July 31, 2013, compared to our total cash, cash equivalents, restricted cash, and marketable securities balances of \$32.5 million as of July 31, 2014 and \$18.6 million as of July 31, 2013.
+These foreign-denominated certificates of deposit and cash accounts had a balance of \$2.1 million as of October 31, 2014 and October 31, 2013, compared to our total cash, cash equivalents, restricted cash, and marketable securities balances of \$23.4 million as of October 31, 2014 and \$18.7 million as of October 31, 2013.
 These foreign currency balances are translated at each month end to our functional currency, the US dollar, and any resulting gain or loss is recognized in our results of operations.

 In addition, a portion of our operations is conducted through our subsidiaries in countries other than the United States, specifically Ocean Power Technologies Ltd. in the United Kingdom, the functional currency of which is the British pound sterling, and Ocean Power Technologies (Australasia) Pty Ltd. in Australia, the functional currency of which is the Australian dollar.
 Both of these subsidiaries have foreign exchange exposure that results from changes in the exchange rate between their functional currency and other foreign currencies in which they conduct business.
-All of our international revenues for the three months ended July 31, 2014 and 2013 were recorded in Euros or British pounds sterling.
+A portion of our international revenues for the six months ended October 31, 2014 and 2013 were recorded in Euros or British pounds sterling.